sylym/comfy_vid2vid/README.md

 - ckpt_name
     - The name of the checkpoint model.
 The model should be in the `models/checkpoints` folder.

+### LoraLoaderSequence
+Same function as `LoraLoader` node, but acts on UNet3DConditionModel.
+The input and output of the model are both of `ORIGINAL_MODEL` type.

 ### TrainUnetSequence
 Fine-tune the incoming model using latent vector and context, and convert the model to inference mode.